-Third, we have to evaluate any concurrent limitations on that patient.
-In most, these limitiations are either in the form of a medical condition or a lameness.
-As an example, a lung condition (COPD or IAD) may actually impair oxygen exchange within that patient, thus impacting peformance and stamina.
+Third, we have to evaluate any concurrent limitations on that equine patient.
+In most, these limitations are either in the form of a medical condition or a lameness.
+As an example, a lung condition (COPD or IAD) may actually impair oxygen exchange within that patient, thus impacting performance and stamina.
 Likewise, a sore foot or even a sore joint due to arthritis, will also limit the natural abilities of that horse.
 If we have concurrent health or lameness conditions, performance and stamina will be negatively impacted.
 Thus, we need to address these conditions primarily and correct them if possible.

-Fourth, we have to take into consideration genetic potential of that athlete.
+Fourth, we have to take into consideration genetic potential of that equine athlete.
 Genetics impacts cellular function, oxygen utilization and other factors of energy production, but also can directly enhance performance due to conformational abilities or honestly, just the right mental attitude or desire to excel.
 Some have it, while others do not.

 Enhancing Energy Utilization and Reducing Fatigue Onset: